 - Nobody tips in China so don’t feel obliged to do so.

 - Chinese food varies a lot, depending on the province.
-However, you don’t need to travel to Gansu or Sichuan to taste the local food, as big cities like Beijing, Shanghai or Guangzhou host an impressive number of immigrants from northern and western China.
+However, you don’t need to travel to Gansu or Sichuan to taste the local food, as big cities like Beijing, Shanghai, or Guangzhou host an impressive number of immigrants from northern and western China.
 Click on the following links if you want to discover my favorite Chinese restaurants and how to find them: Xinjiang food, Food from Dongbei (north of China) and Malatang from Chongqing.

 Nightlife in China

-Chinese nightlife deserves an article of its own (coming soon!).
+Chinese nightlife deserves an article of its own.
 What I can say here is that in Beijing, most of the clubs are located in Sanlitun, that is, the ex-pat zone close to Dongzhimen subway station.
 It’s the same for Hong Kong, where most of the clubs are located in Lan Kwai Fong (usually called LKF).
 As usual, Shanghai is a different world and the clubs are scattered all around downtown (the old French concession).

 Scams in China